tianmalu/divops_project/Problem_Statement.md

 #### 🔮 Scenario 1: Casual Daily Use
 - **User**: Click the "Daily Tarot" button.
-- **App**: Draws 1 or 3 cards, gives a narrative: "Today are The Magician...
+- **App**: Draws 3 cards, gives a narrative: "Today are The Magician...
 A chance awaits you to use your full potential..."

 #### 💔 Scenario 2: Emotional Decision
 - **User**: "Should I give them another chance?"
-- **App**: Pulls a reversed Lovers card, explains with AI-generated empathy: "Your heart seeks clarity, but the signs hint toward imbalance..."
+- **App**: Draw 3 cards, explains with AI-generated empathy: "Your heart seeks clarity, but the signs hint toward imbalance..."

 #### 📈 Scenario 3: Data-Driven Learning
 - **User**: Gives feedback: "This reading didn’t feel accurate."